CIS565-Fall-2020/Project0-Getting-Started/README.md

 ##### Experiments

 A solid triangle is rather bland.
-I figured I'd have some fun, and learn a bit about HLSL in the process, as I'm new to DirectX.
+I figured I would have some fun, and learn a bit about HLSL in the process.
+I'm familiar with WebGL and GLSL, but DirectX is new to me.

 In `Raytracing.hlsl` there is a block of code that can be uncommented to reveal the easter egg: